...

 Conclusion

-The question of whether deadlifts are a friend or foe to those with spondylolisthesis doesn’t have a one-size-fits-all answer.
+The question of whether deadlifts are a friend or foe to those with spondylolisthesis treatment doesn’t have a one-size-fits-all answer.
 For some, deadlifts can be a valuable tool in strengthening the muscles that support the spine, potentially alleviating symptoms.
 For others, the risk of exacerbating their condition may outweigh the benefits.
 The key lies in individualized assessment and careful management, ensuring that any exercise, including deadlifts, is performed safely and effectively.

 Read More From Our Blog